|

 HIV-specific entry and residence regulations for Egypt

-An HIV test has to be performed at the Health Ministry’s central laboratory by everybody who applies for a residence or work permit (students, foreign employees, immigrants).
-Tests performed abroad are not recognised.
+An HIV test has to be performed at the Health Ministry’s central laboratory for all people who apply for a residence or work permit (students, foreign employees, immigrants).
+Tests performed abroad are not recognized.

 Foreigners diagnosed with HIV while in the country are expelled.
 The regulations are based on a Ministerial Decree.